kaushikakr/Advanced-Physical-Design-Flow-Using-Open-Source-Tools/README.md

 Inside runs/timestamp/, tmp file has

-In the mergerd.lef file, we have tlef info(layer, wire, vias), cell level lef info(macro).
+In the merged.lef file, we have tlef info(layer, wire, vias), cell level lef info(macro). merged lef has both the cell lef as well as tech lef.

 Inside runs/timestamp, we have a config.tcl.
 In the ENV: It has pdk, lef info, merged.lef, tracks info, tlef info, synthesis takes it's library info from pdks/sky130A/libs.ref/sky130A_fd_sc_hd/lib/file.lib, MIN and MAX libraries.